 Five Skinny Dog Breeds You Will Want to Bring Home

 The most popular dog breed in America, for several years running, also happens to be the most prone to obesity.
-(I won´t mention any names here, but we all know who we´re talking about, right?
+(I won't mention any names here, but we all know who we´re talking about, right?
 If you don’t own one you´ve seen them wobbling around the neighborhood, dumpster diving.)
-What is it about the US and the scales?
 These dogs don’t even have the ability to go out and buy cheap fast food.

 The group of dogs listed here may not fit all the requirements for most popular dog, and they certainly are not among the top ten most intelligent, nor are they ferocious, but they are all skinny.
 Really skinny.
 No dog can be too skinny or too rich.
 Didn’t someone say that?